AlphaFold3 at TACC

 Table 2.
 Required Variables to Set in Job Script

-Variable What it does User Action Required?
+Variable What it does User Action Required

-AF3_MODEL_PARAMETERS_DIR Directory where you manually downloaded and extracted the AlphaFold3 model weights Set this to where you stored the models (e.g., $WORK/af3_weights)
+AF3_MODEL_PARAMETERS_DIR Directory where you manually downloaded and extracted the AlphaFold3 model parameters Set this to where you stored the models (e.g., $WORK/af3_parameters)

 Once the input .json and customized batch script are prepared, submit to the job queue with: